boltcard/boltcard-lndhub-docker/README.md

 // add -d option for detached mode
 $ docker compose up
 ```
-- Go to `https://your.domain.com:8080` to access your bolt card hub gui
+- Go to `https://your.domain.com:8080` to access your Bolt Card Hub GUI
+- Either scan the QR from yout Bolt Card Hub GUI in the top right or
+- enter the same URL into your Bolt Card Wallet to connect to your Bolt Card Hub